 a colorful image of the hoodoos and rocks of bryce canyon national park

 Combine techniques for maximum effect

-Great light + good technique + interesting subjects = happy photographer.
+Great light + good technique + interesting subjects = happy photographer!

 At the end of the day, you are the most important person to impress with your own photography.
 If you like your photos, you’ve done your job.
-Humbly speaking, when you are extra conscientious and deliberate about what you take photos of and how you capture them, you will like your photos more.
+And when you are extra conscientious and deliberate about what you take photos of and how you capture them, you will like your photos more.

-Combine these tips and you’ll get an exponentially better photo.
+Combine these tips, and you’ll get an exponentially better photo.

+a colorful image of the hoodoos and rocks of bryce canyon national park